STEMpedia/evive-Library/README.md

 Explore more about evive and its related projects on : [https://thestempedia.com]

 evive comes with a preloaded firmware that provides a wide range of features like motor control, servo control, oscilloscope, function generator, pin state monitor and many more.
-A description about evive firmware is mentioned below..
+A description about evive firmware is mentioned below.

 # evive Firmware version 1.0.0
 This firmware is developed for evive.
 It enables the menu based visual interface for Arduino programs.
 A brief description of firmware